 Please note that some of these symptoms can indicate the potential presence of other disorders, too.
 Therefore, patients are advised to make appointments with their dentists and general physicians if necessary.

-The only way to relieve frequent TMJ headache and the other symptoms of TMJ disorder is to treat the disorder itself, which requires a thorough dental examination and consultation to confirm exactly what is wrong.
-Once your dentist pinpoints the exact cause of your disorder, such as a misaligned bite, he can suggest an appropriate treatment plan to restore your bite’s harmony and relieve your chronic symptoms.
+The only way to relieve a frequent TMJ headache and the other symptoms of TMJ disorder is to treat the disorder itself.
+This requires doing a thorough dental examination and consultation to confirm exactly what is wrong.
+Once your dentist pinpoints the exact cause of your disorder, such as a misaligned bite, he/she can suggest an appropriate treatment plan to restore your bite’s harmony and relieve your chronic symptoms.

 Some of the more common ways that dentists treat TMJ disorder include:

 - Oral appliances: These appliances look a lot like the mouthguards used by professional and recreational athletes.
 They are far more more complex in design.
 Each appliance is constructed to keep the patient’s mouth in a neutral position during sleep.
 This relieves the pressure on the jaw joint, which removes the stress on the muscles and tendons.
 Many headache sufferers experience significantly fewer morning headaches with an oral appliance.
 It is the muscle headaches that more likely cause the headaches that won’t go away.

 - Occlusal adjustment: In some cases, simply removing the enamel from the tops of the molars can relieve TM disorder pressure for patients.
 An occlusal adjustment restores the bite to a more proper fit.
 It can also take away bruxism tendencies, especially when paired with an oral appliance worn during sleep.